John's Music Boxes:

 Farewell to the First Golden Era

-This album is a compilation of songs from the past three albums of the Mamas and Papas.
+This album is a compilation of songs from the previous three albums of the Mamas and Papas.
 Apparently, it's release was to be their last album for some time and was to coincide with the departure of John, Michelle, Cass, and Denny for Europe and the Mediterranean.
 (See liner notes) This had much to do with the internal problems of the group.
 The trip turned immediately disastrous.
 As a result, the group recorded in the US instead and released an album the next year.
 This uncertainty about the future would forecast the eventual end of the group.

 Charted at #5 - Dunhill LP 50025